Friday, February 24, 2017

 This statement sums up many events and struggles occurring in our country and around the globe.
 Yes, there are still small pockets of compassion and altruism.
 But they are shrinking fast.

-We are seeing today an acceleration of a collapsing civilization, similar to the the process in overpopulated groups of animals faced with increasingly limited resources (population dynamics).
+We are seeing today an acceleration of a collapsing civilization, similar to the process in overpopulated groups of animals faced with increasingly limited resources (population dynamics).
 Animal species and groups have their own inherent checks and balances, but when that fails, they fight and kill each other.
 Mice will even eat their babies.
 Observing that as a child was my first lesson in population dynamics.

 A few historians and sociologists recognized this, speaking out and publishing in academic and public media on societal collapse as far back as 2009: "....we now live in an era when multiple, large-scale, interconnected structural crises have pushed the global system to the threshold of catastrophic collapse" (Kuecker and Hall, 2011).
 In his book,